sjwines/hourofai/forest/forest2.md

 Run the program several times.

 What happens after the drone collects 3 data shards?
+What do you expect to happen if we change the number 3 to 5?

 ## Career Spotlight: Navy Oceanographer @showdialog
 ![Navy Oceanographer](https://raw.githubusercontent.com/sjwines/hourofai/master/assets/CSoceanographer.jpg)